cwellsx/view/src/README.md

 <tr>
 <td colspan="2">
-The directories listed above define code which only runs in the client-side browser.
+<p>The directories listed above define code which only runs in the client-side browser.</p>
 <p>
 The directories listed below define code which is shared (used) by the client-side and the server-side.
 </p>